 Marc Lippman, M.D.

-Professor and Chair, Department of Medicine; Deputy Director, Sylvester Comprehensive Cancer Center
+Professor, Department of Medicine; Deputy Director, Sylvester Comprehensive Cancer Center

 Description of Research

 Dr. Lippman has attempted to bridge the gap between basic tumor biology and clinical application in the field of breast cancer.
 His work established the critical role of growth factors in human breast cancer, and in an extensive series of studies, has characterized and purified these factors and designed antitumor therapies based on these insights.
 He has received the Clinical Investigator Prize of the American Federation for Clinical Research, the Rosenthal Award of the American Association for Cancer Research, the American Cancer Society Lectureship awarded by the American Society for Clinical Oncology, the Astwood Prize of the Endocrine Society, and the Brinker International Prize for Basic Research in Breast Cancer.
 He has authored over 500 publications, and one of the standard texts on breast cancer, and has successfully pursued clinical trials for every stage of breast cancer patients, with most of these studies reflecting his special joining of clinical with basic science.